U.S.A. advances to World Cup knockout stage after pivotal win against Iran

 This is the first time the U.S. and Iranian teams have played each other in over 20 years.
 In 1998, Iran beat the U.S. 2-1 in their first-ever win in the World Cup.

-The game also came at a time of high tension: On Monday, a press conference with USA coach Gregg Berhalter and captain Tyler Adams disintegrated into chaos when the two traded barbs with Iranian state media journalists.
+The game also came at a time of high tension between the two nations: On Monday, a press conference with USA coach Gregg Berhalter and captain Tyler Adams disintegrated into chaos when the two traded barbs with Iranian state media journalists.
 Adams, who is Black, was criticized for mispronouncing Iran, and one reporter asked him if he feels "OK to be representing the U.S." when "there is so much discrimination happening against Black people in America."

 Adams responded by saying that the country is "continuing to make progress every single day."